Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 Alternatively, install monitoring agents or set up log forwarding to external observability platforms for more detailed insight into traffic flow, resource utilization, and system health.

 Periodic SSH audits and basic connectivity checks between instances can also help validate that the VPC remains stable over time.
-For example, to check SSH activity, run the following command:
+For example, run the following command to check auth.log for SSH activity:

 grep 'sshd' /var/log/auth.log